TIBCOSoftware/snappydata/docs/howto/use_synopsis_data_engine_to_run_approximate_queries.md

 ```

 **Create a sample table for the above base table**:
 Attribute 'qcs' in the statement below specifies the columns used for stratification and attribute 'fraction' specifies how big the sample needs to be (3% of the base table AIRLINE in this case).
-For more information on Approximate Query Processing, refer to the [AQP documentation](../aqp.md#working-with-stratified-samples).
+For more information on AQP, refer to the [AQP documentation](../aqp.md#working-with-stratified-samples).

 ```pre